Dichroic Electron Emission Patterns from Oriented Helium Ions

 The experiments were performed at the {L}ow-{D}ensity {M}atter (LDM) end-station~\cite{Lyamayev_2013} of the seeded free-electron laser FERMI~\cite{allaria2012}.
 For a detailed description of the laser parameters, see Wagner {\it et al.}~\cite{Wagner2024}.
 However, in the present work the peak intensities are shifted upwards by $1.4 \times 10^{12}\,\rm W/cm^2$ with respect to ~\cite{Wagner2024} to account for an improved understanding of the experimental conditions and in light of the theoretical findings.

 In the present study, PADs were measured with a velocity-map-imaging (VMI) detector as shown in Fig.~\ref{fig:CD_RadialProfile}.
 For our geometry, the PAD can be fitted to the form

 Here $E$ is the ejected-electron energy, $\theta$ is the detection angle on the VMI, $I$ is the NIR peak intensity, and $P_{n}(\cos(\theta))$ denotes a standard Legendre polynomial.
 For $180^\circ \le \theta \le 360^\circ$, we use $360^\circ - \theta$ as the equivalent angle in the above formula.
-Experimentally, quadrant mirroring of the raw data is used to enforce the appropriate symmetry.
+Experimentally, quadrant mirroring of the raw data was used to enhance the data quality.
+The inversion of the electron-projection data was performed with the well-established Abel algorithm \cite{vrakking2001iterative}.

 Due to the symmetry of our detection scheme and the assumption that no chiral or non-dipole effects play a role under the present conditions, only even-rank asymmetry parameters $\beta_n$ can contribute to the sum~(\ref{eq:angdist}).
 In principle, one would expect $\beta_n$ to depend on both the electron energy and the peak laser intensity.
 However, we will see below that this dependence is not as general as one might expect at first sight.